Klortho/gene-protein-tool/README.md

 * Click "Register"
 * In the registration form that appears, enter the username "alice", and use the same value for the password.
-* This is a very rudimentary user authentication system, and there is no mechanism to reset or change your password, or verify email addresses, or anything like that.
+* (Keep in mind that this is a very rudimentary user authentication system, and there is no mechanism to reset or change your password, or verify email addresses, or anything like that.)
 * After registering, you'll be redirected to the home page.
 You should now see "Logout" and "alice" in the upper right.
 * For testing, click the "Logout" link now.
 You should become logged out,